-Staff can also contact the Designated Officer in the Local Authority, who is responsible for the coordination of responses to allegations against people who work with children (see contact and referral details in section 16 below).
+Staff can also contact the Local Authority Designated Officer, (LADO) who is responsible for the coordination of responses to allegations against people who work with children (see contact and referral details in section 16 below).
+The LADO contact details are displayed on the safeguarding noticeboard in the staff room.